 Abstract

 Plato said that humans reproduce not only to ensure the survival of the race, but also to overcome our own deaths – children preserve our memory and continue a bloodline.
 In his Confessions, and other works, Rousseau writes explicitly for a putative reader of the future, an inhabitant of a more enlightened posterity.
-It is in reaction both to these claims and to Rousseau's notorious abandonment of his children, that – I think – Marmontel dedicates and shapes his own Memoirs.
-This article looks at the first-person writing of Marmontel and other authors, examining a new trend for envisaging posterity incarnated more humbly in their children and thereby justifying or excusing the vanity of which first-person writers had previously been accused.
+It is in reaction both to these claims and to Rousseau’s notorious abandonment of his children, that – I think – Marmontel dedicates and shapes his own Memoirs.
+This article looks at the first-person writing of Marmontel and other authors, examining a new trend for envisaging posterity incarnated more humbly in their children and thereby redeeming or excusing the vanity of which first-person writers had previously been accused.

 Keywords